City of Elk Grove

 What is Household Hazardous Waste?

-Hazardous waste is not only created by industries, it also comes from us-from our homes, cars, and yards.
+Hazardous waste is not only created by industries; it also comes from our homes, cars, and yards.

 How can I identify Household Hazardous Waste?

-CorrosiveCORROSIVE.
-Examples are drain cleaners, rust removers and oven cleaners.
+• Corrosive: Examples are drain cleaners, rust removers, and oven cleaners.
 Corrosives have an extremely low or high pH and can burn skin and mucous membranes.
-Labels usually state, “CORROSIVE—AVOID CONTACT WITH SKIN OR EYES.”
+Labels usually state "CORROSIVE - AVOID CONTACT WITH SKIN OR EYES."

-FlammableFLAMMABLES.
-Examples include gasoline, kerosene, fuel oil, butane, oil-based paints and paint thinners.
-Labels usually say, “EXTREMELY FLAMMABLE—KEEP AWAY FROM ANY SOURCE OF IGNITION” and “HIGHLY FLAMMABLE—KEEP AWAY FROM FLAMES.”
+• Flammables: Examples include gasoline, kerosene, fuel oil, butane, oil-based paints, and paint thinners.
+Labels often say "EXTREMELY FLAMMABLE - KEEP AWAY FROM ANY SOURCE OF IGNITION."

-PoisonTOXIC MATERIALS.
-Examples are benzene, cyanide compounds (found in rat fumigants), thallium sulfate (ant traps) and carbon tetrachloride (old fire extinguishers).
-Materials may be carcinogenic.
-Labels often contain the skull and crossbones and usually state, “DANGER/POISON” or “WARNING– KEEP OUT OF REACH OF CHILDREN.”
+• Toxic materials: Examples are benzene, cyanide compounds (found in rat fumigants), thallium sulfate (ant traps), and carbon tetrachloride (old fire extinguishers).
+Labels often contain "DANGER/POISON" or "WARNING - KEEP OUT OF REACH OF CHILDREN."

-AIR QUALITY HAZARDS could cause excessive emissions or toxic ash problems at resource recovery facilities or incinerators.
-Examples include thermostats, paints that contain more than one percent by weight of heavy metals, products that contain significant amounts of volatile organic compounds (VOCs), and batteries—nickel, cadmium, lithium and lead acid.
+• Air quality hazards: Examples include thermostats, paints that contain more than one percent heavy metals, products with significant volatile organic compounds (VOCs), and nickel, cadmium, lithium, or lead-acid batteries.

-UNKNOWNS.
-Unidentified materials—such as those that contain no label or ingredient information—should be treated as though they belong to one of the above categories until proven otherwise.
+• Unknowns: Unidentified materials, such as those without labels, should be treated as though they belong to one of the above categories until proven otherwise.

-1. The best way to mange HHW is to avoid creating it.
-Select the least toxic product to do the job and buy only as much as you need.
+1. The best way to manage HHW is to avoid creating it.
+Select the least toxic product and buy only as much as you need.

-3. If the product isn’t usable or you can’t give it away, take it to a HHW facility.
+3. If the product is not usable or you cannot give it away, take it to a HHW facility.

-5. Do you have used motor oil or used oil filters?
-Take them to a used oil collection site or place them curbside for pickup.
+5. Take used motor oil or used oil filters to a collection site or place them curbside for pickup.

 Household Hazardous Waste Drop Off Locations

-For Elk Grove residents, there are two facilities that can be used free of charge.
+For Elk Grove residents, these two facilities can be used free of charge.

 Sacramento Recycling and Transfer Station*